dmfay/massive-js/docs/simple_queries.md

 supports operations, null values, JSON drilldown, and everything else allowable in the standard set.

+### Casting

+Postgres syntax for casting is supported for simple cases:
+`{'field::text LIKE': '%value%'}` and the like.
+More complex casts such as from JSON or JSONB traversal operations are not supported in the criteria API as yet.

 ### Query Options

 Most table and view query functions, including `find`, `findOne`, `findDoc`,